spcl/pspin/README.md

  - `sw/`: Software components. **License:** Apache 2.0.
    - `sw/pulp-sdk/`: Dependencies from the PULP SDK adapted to fit the PsPIN design.
    - `sw/rules/`: Makefile rules used to ease simulutions setups and runs.
-   - `sw/runtime/`: HPUs main loop and support functions for the handlers.
+   - `sw/runtime/`: HPUs runtime code and support functions for the handlers.
    - `sw/script/`: utilities for extracting data from the simulation output.
  - `examples/`: Examples of sPIN handlers. **License:** Apache 2.0.
     - `examples/*/driver/`.
 Simulation driver.